Guide to Securing 2023-2024 Graduate/Law Financial Aid Awards

-This will assist you with finalizing your financial Aid.
+This will assist you with finalizing your financial aid as a Graduate or Law student at Pace University.
 Be sure to carefully review all of the information in the table of contents as it will answer many of your questions and give you a better understanding of the financial aid process.

 Follow these steps to accept your financial aid awards: